Phonon induced rank-2 U(1) nematic liquid states: Beyond the classical model.

-\bb{Discussion: beyond the classical model.} In this work we focused on how to achieve the electrostatics sector of the rank-2 $U(1)$ theory, which is purely classical.
-This is one of the most crucial steps toward the quantum electrodynamics of R2-U1, just as how a classical spin ice provides the underpinnings for the development of a quantum spin ice.
+In this work we focused on how to achieve the electrostatics sector of the rank-2 $U(1)$ theory.
+This is a crucial step toward the generalized quantum electrodynamics, just as how the classical spin ice~\cite{bramwell01} provides the underpinnings for the development of a quantum spin ice~\cite{hermele04PRB,Gingras14RoPP}.

-Nevertheless, let us now discuss how quantum dynamics can arise in our model, which will render it the full-fledged rank-2 electrodynamics.
-We start with a concrete example, and then discuss the general principles {applicable to all the implementations proposed above} .
+We now briefly discuss how quantum dynamics can arise in our classical model, which will render it the full-fledged rank-2 electrodynamics.
+We start with a concrete example, and then discuss the general principles {applicable to all the implementations proposed above}.

 For concreteness, let us consider $\bfPhi$ living on the square lattice.
 For better visualization, we place the $\Phi_{xx}$, $\Phi_{yy}$ components on the vertices, and shift $\Phi_{xy} = \Phi_{yx}$ to the centers of the plaquettes.
 This is illustrated in Fig.~\ref{Fig_square_lattice}(a,b).
-The generalized vector charges ${\vec \rho} = (\rho_x, \rho_y)$ are then defined on the links of the lattice.
+The generalized vector charges $\bm{\rho} = (\rho_x, \rho_y)$ are then defined on the links of the lattice.
 Specifically, $\rho_x$ is defined on the $x$-oriented links as $ \rho_x = \Delta_x \Phi_{xx} + \Delta_y \Phi_{yx},$ where $\Delta_i$ is the lattice derivative.
 Similarly $\rho_y$ is defined on $y$-links as $ \rho_y = \Delta_y \Phi_{yy} + \Delta_x \Phi_{xy}. $ The classical sector of the Hamiltonian is